Skip to content

 The value selected by the path expression must be a string (or number, but it will be coalesced into a string) and can then be further adjusted by applying a regular expression to it.

-References can only ever select 1 related object.
+References can only ever select one related object.
 Their upside is that they are simple to understand and easy to use, but require a "link" in the primary object that would point to the related object.

 Here's an example on how to use references to locate the related object.